StrangeBeeCorp/docs/docs/thehive/installation/activate-license.md

 # Activating TheHive License

-Starting with version 5.3, community users are required to generate a free **Community License** to run TheHive Community edition.
-To obtain this license, you need to create an account on the StrangeBee License Portal.
+Starting with TheHive version 5.3, all users are required to generate a valid license to use the platform.
+Community users can obtain a **free Community License**, while paid licenses (Gold or Platinum) are available for enhanced functionality.

+In the absence of a valid license, TheHive provides a 14-day **Platinum trial**, which supports up to 2 organizations and 5 users.
+After the trial expires, TheHive transitions to read-only mode, requiring a valid license for continued full functionality.

 ---